Sacha924/LLM_Fine_Tuning_DSA/README.md

 ```
 This format is crucial for the model to understand each pair as a separate conversation or interaction
 So I'm going to modify my scrapping.py file to get the right results

+After some modification I got the dataGPT.jsonl, so I can send the data file and start to finetune gpt-3.5-turbo-1106.

+The tests are disappointing, the generated code doesn't solve a random medium problem, and there are syntax errors in the proposed code...